mentembyunsw/topics/ab397239d02f/content.md

 %% Visualising data with colour patches %%

-# Rainfall in Australia's capital citie
+# Rainfall in Australia's capital cities

 According to the Australian Bureau of Meteorology, the mean monthly rainfalls in Australia's capital cities between 1859 and 2020 are as follows (in millimetres):
 ```